Some travel writing by me. Re-posted from https://www.casualodyssey.com/.

 Kids chased after the balloon as we started our landing after about an hour in the air, and by the time we had smoothly touched down, all of the immediate locals had gathered around to watch the balloon deflate and us disembark.

 Back at the hotel, we reconnected with our group for an activity described by G Adventures as an “Orientation Walk,” but as it featured 18 of us briskly trailing our guide down busy market streets in single file, disorientation was actually the result.
-We stopped for mediocre but free chai masala tea at a sweets shop, where Allison and I decided to break from the group for a while to visit some markets and shops Allison had researched.
+We stopped for mediocre but free masala chai at a sweets shop where Allison and I decided to break from the group for a while to visit some markets and shops Allison had researched.
 One of the ladies on the tour, Nelly, an IT consultant from Paris, chose to hang with us for the afternoon as well.
 We quickly discovered that despite Allison’s experience and my enthusiasm, Nelly could out-haggle us both.
 It was fun and instructive to watch her get her chosen pants for less than a quarter of the original quoted price.

 We did some damage at the three legit textile shops we sought out.
 Three scarves, two bedding sets, two robes, a tablecloth and some other odds and ends all found their way back to the hotel in our packs.

 In the evening we went to the Raj Mandir Cinema – a 1100 seat movie theatre that opened in the 1970s and persists as a symbol of Jaipur.
 We were in the first balcony, second row, centre seats (which if my preferences at the Centennial Concert Hall matter at all, are the best seats in the whole place).
 The feature film on offer was the brand-new Manikarnika: The Queen of Jhansi.
 Brief synopsis: around 1857, the bad-ass, feminist queen Lakshmi Bai is a leader in the rebellion against British rule.
 Based loosely on real events.
 The film was in Hindi, without English subtitles, but due to the hunger for soap opera-style storytelling in Bollywood, and the simple premise (British bad; Lakshmi good), we followed reasonably well.
-We also benefitted from the cartoonishly evil British characters occasionally speaking in English, like the line “tonigh we will eat tender flesh” when they’ve stolen a calf from some of villagers (don’t worry, Lakshmi saves the baby cow and then dances with the villagers, then later basically cuts every British person in India in half.)
+We also benefited from the cartoonishly evil British characters occasionally speaking in English, like the line “tonight we will eat tender flesh” when they’ve stolen a calf from some of villagers (don’t worry, Lakshmi saves the baby cow and then dances with the villagers, then later basically cuts every British person in India in half.)
 It was cool to see that the film was shot at the Amer Fort we had just visited.

 There were a lot of impassioned speeches in the middle third of the long film, which were lost on us, and made things a bit boring, but overall Kangana Ranaut in the lead role was fierce and lovely.
 Also, while we found the Matrix-style, physics-bending combat scenes comical, the audience members seemed to love seeing the bad guys get hacked up in creative ways.
 Though we started to feel off balance when people around us actually cheered at the death of every English-speaking character, it did give us the experience of being “othered” for once.
-I asked one of the male Brits what he thought of the film afterwards, and he fairly observed that since the British really were the colonizing bad guys, it’s hard to act offended about how they’re portrayed.
+I asked one of the male Brits what he thought of the film afterwards, and he fairly observed that since the British colonists really were the bad guys, it’s hard to act offended about how they’re portrayed.

 Then back to the hotel to ready for our journey to Tordi Sagar.